INTRODUCTION

 RECENT AND FUTURE ENGAGEMENTS

-His most recent and future engagements include (among others): Spoletta/Tosca, Dancaïro/Carmen, Pierre/Nothing, and Pluto/Orphée aux enfers at the Norwegian National Opera and Ballet, Leonard/Den Stundesløse at Operaen i Kristiansund, Edwin/Die Csárdásfürstin w. the Arctic Philharmonic, Canio/Pagliacci (concert version) with the Norrköping Symphony Orchestra, Beppe/Pagliacci and Goro/Madama Butterfly at Ringsakeroperaen, Don José/Carmen with Opera Nordfjord, Johannes/An-Magritt and Carmina Burana (scenic) at Opera Trøndelag, and Nemorino/L’elisir d’amore (sung in Norwegian, short version) at the Midtåsen Kulturfestival in Sandefjord (2024 and a re-invite in 2025).
+His most recent and future engagements include (among others): Spoletta/Tosca, Dancaïro/Carmen, Pierre/Nothing, and Pluto/Orphée aux enfers at the Norwegian National Opera and Ballet, Leonard/Den Stundesløse at Operaen i Kristiansund, Edwin/Die Csárdásfürstin w. the Arctic Philharmonic, Canio/Pagliacci (concert version) with the Norrköping Symphony Orchestra, Beppe/Pagliacci and Goro/Madama Butterfly at Ringsakeroperaen, Don José/Carmen with Opera Nordfjord and Opera Østfold, Johannes/An-Magritt and Carmina Burana (scenic) at Opera Trøndelag, and Nemorino/L’elisir d’amore (sung in Norwegian, short version) at the Midtåsen Kulturfestival in Sandefjord (2024 and a re-invite in 2025).

-On the concert scene, his projects feature Haydn’s Nelson Mass with the Arctic Philharmonic, Mozart’s Requiem with the Kristiansand Symphony Orchestra, a New Year’s concert with the Jönköpings Sinfonietta, a concert with the Sønderjyllands Symphony Orchestra at Opera på Grænsen (Denmark), Petite messe solennelle with Ringsakeroperaen and Flagstadfestivalen, Händel’s Messiah with Cæciliaforeningen, a New Year’s concert with the Bærum Symphony Orchestra, and Olav den Heldige concerts in Sarpsborg and Verdal.
+(in concert) with the Norrköping Symphony Orchestra, a New Year’s concert with the Jönköpings Sinfonietta, a concert with the Sønderjyllands Symphony Orchestra at Opera på Grænsen (Denmark), Petite messe solennelle with Ringsakeroperaen and Flagstadfestivalen, Händel’s Messiah with Cæciliaforeningen, a New Year’s concert with the Bærum Symphony Orchestra, and Olav den Heldige concerts in Sarpsborg and Verdal.

 BIOGRAPHY